What is Global Certified Accessible (GCA) certification?

 Can digital content service providers participate in GCA certification?

-Digital content vendors are encourages to support publishers by going through their own GCA certification and is a critical component of the program.
+Digital content vendors are encouraged to support publishers by going through their own GCA certification and is a critical component of the program.
 Learn more about certification and view our current certified vendor partners.

 Can Benetech help publishers and vendors outside the US?